danbee/mpd-client/README.md

 Instructions
 ------------

+1. Install and configure MPD.
+You're on your own with this one.
-1. Install dependencies with `bundle install`.
+2. Install dependencies with `bundle install`.
-2. Run server with `bundle exec thin start`.
+3. Run server with `bundle exec thin start`.
-3. Connect to <http://localhost:3000> with your browser.
+4. Connect to <http://localhost:3000> with your browser.
-4. Profit!
+5. Profit!

 Todo
 ----